kronosapiens/kronosapiens.github.io/_posts/2017-03-28-objective-functions-in-machine-learning.md

 \frac{\sum x_i}{n} = p
 $$

-And so again, the optimal value for the probability p of heads is the ratio of observed heads to total observations.
+And so again, the optimal value for the probability p of heads is, for this particular definition of optimal, the ratio of observed heads to total observations.
 We see how our intuition ("the average!") is made rigorous by the formalism.

 This example is a model of a simple object.
-More advanced objects (such as a graph of interdependent events) require more advanced models (such as a Hidden Markov Model), for which the optimal solution involves many variables and as a consequence more elaborate calculations.
-In some cases, as with the logistic regression, the exact answer cannot ever be known, only iteratively approached.
+More advanced objects (such as a constellation of interdependent events) require more advanced models (such as a Hidden Markov Model), for which the optimal solution involves many variables and as a consequence more elaborate calculations.
+In some cases, as with the logistic regression, the exact answer cannot ever be known, only [iteratively approached](http://kronosapiens.github.io/blog/2015/11/22/understanding-variational-inference.html).

 In all of these cases, however, the log of the likelihood function remains an essential tool for the analysis.
 We can use it to calculate a measure of quality for an arbitrary combination of parameters, as well as use it (in a variety of ways) to attempt to find optimal parameters in a computationally efficient way.
 Further, while the examples given above are possibly the two simplest non-trivial examples of these concepts, they capture patterns of derivation which recur in more complex models.